Reading Time: 3 minutes

 - Hallucinations

 Perhaps you know you have a problem with depression and addiction.
 Maybe you’ve been to a dual diagnosis facility and sought treatment.
-Perhaps you even spent time in recovery, from both your mental health issues and drug use.
-But you’ve relapsed, falling back into negative behaviors.
+Yet, you’ve relapsed, falling back into negative behaviors.
 If you’ve relapsed before or let your mental health symptoms go untreated, you have a greater risk of spiraling out of control.

-When it comes to depression and addiction, if there’s something to hide, chances are it’s a problem, otherwise you wouldn’t feel compelled to hide what was going on.
+When it comes to depression and addiction, if there’s something to hide, chances are it’s a problem.
+Otherwise, you wouldn’t feel compelled to cover up what was going on.
 If you’re sneaking around or making up excuses for your use, stop and consider if it’s time to find help.

 One of the signs of addiction is being consumed by thoughts of obtaining and using your drug of choice, while depression often leads to both compulsive thoughts and behaviors.
 These two things combined make it easy to get lost in the throes of depression and addiction.